 Years 0–30

-Immediate equity loss on opening day.
+Immediate equity loss.
 Can't sell at pre-quarry value.
 Locked in — or forced to absorb the loss to move.

 Generation 2